 Nettle tea has been used as an herbal remedy for centuries – even Hippocrates recommended it.
 It’s been used to treat a variety of ailments, ranging from mouth ulcers and diarrhea to kidney stones and high blood pressure.

 Nettle tea has also been used traditionally to treat asthma, and there is new research that shows that historically, people were right to use it this way.

 Nettle Tea & Asthma

 I’m always interested in teas that have been used traditionally to treat asthma and allergies.
-Herbal remedies are neve going to cure asthma, but I do find they can help ease symptoms.
-And when you have asthma, you know what you’d do to even ease your symptoms for a little while.
+Herbal remedies are never going to cure asthma, but I do find they can help ease symptoms.
+And when you have asthma, you know what you’d do to even ease your symptoms a little bit for a little while.

-Not only has nettle been a traditional treatment for asthma and lung health for centuries.
-New research suggests that because it nettle is anti-inflammatory, this herb can be very beneficial for asthma patients.
+Not only has nettle been a traditional treatment for asthma and lung health for centuries, but new research suggests that because nettle is anti-inflammatory, this herb can be very beneficial for asthma patients.

 Specifically, a 2017 study in the Pharmaceutical Biology Journal found that stinging nettle (in extract form) “was proven to be effective in relieving pulmonary inflammation through the significant reduction of level and infiltration of inflammatory cell in lungs.”
 In layman’s terms, this means that stinging nettle helped to relieve inflammation of the lungs.